Do I have to purchase tickets in advance?

 What to Wear and Bring

 Because we will be outdoors, visitors should dress accordingly.
 Summer conditions include heat, humidity, and frequent afternoon thunderstorms, and winter morning temperatures occasionally drop into the 40s.
 It's not often we see cold temps but all the windows close in the boat should temps drop for your comfort.
 In addition, the boat if fully covered so sun exposure is minimal.
-Mosquitoes, no-see-ums, gnats can be bothersome during the summer wet season but their apart of living and visiting in SW Florida.
 The following recommendations are intended as suggestions only: